12 Inventory KPIs That Drive Sales & How To Use Them

 Monitoring, targeting, and controlling your sales and inventory KPIs creates strategic opportunities for ecommerce teams to uncover valuable insights, make informed business decisions, and discover the merchandising levers they can pull to drive measurable growth and improve their bottom line.

-Here are 10 of the most important KPIs for greater accuracy rates and stronger order fulfillment:
+Here are 12 of the most important inventory management KPIs and their formulas for greater accuracy rates and stronger order fulfillment.

 - Revenue % Contribution ($ Sls %)

 - Unit Sales % Contribution (U Sls%)

 - Percent Change (%▲)

 - Stock to Sales Ratio (Stk:Sls)

 - Weeks of Supply (WOS)